 Disadvantages of the Diaphragm

-- Are allergic to silicone, latex, or spermicidal creams or jelly
+- Are allergic to silicone, latex, or spermicidal foams, creams, or jellies

-- Are at a high risk of or have HIV/AIDS
+- Are at a high risk of or have HIV/AIDS1

 - Have vaginal or pelvic organ abnormalities that interfere with the fit and retention of the diaphragm

 - Have a history of toxic shock syndrome (TSS)

 - Have recently given birth, had a miscarriage, or had an abortion

 Cost and Pricing

 A diaphragm is one of the most cost-effective types of barrier methods for contraception.
 Prices of the diaphragm vary based on your health care coverage and location.
 In the United States, if you have insurance it is likely that you can acquire a diagram and fitting free of charge or at a significantly reduced cost.1 Without insurance, a diaphragm, fitting, and exam can cost up to $250.1 The cost of spermicide, about 5-15 dollars per kit, is not included in this price.1 Since the diaphragm can last up to two years, this cost is relatively low compared to other birth control methods.